 Race Officials or participating drivers cannot be Jury members.
-The appointed UIM Commissioner(s) to the event is (are) full member(s) of the Jury.
+The appointed UIM Commissioner(s) to the event is (are) full member(s) of the Jury with only one vote.

 No member of a jury may bring any additional person, e.g. as his translator, to the jury meeting.